openedx/edx-documentation/en_us/course_authors/source/cohorts/cohorts_setup_discussions.rst

    followed by one or more course-wide discussion topic IDs enclosed by square brackets (``[ ]``).
 You can define just one discussion topic or a set of discussion topics.

-   For example, to define a single discussion topic, type ``"cohorted_discussions": ["discussion-topic-ID"]``, replacing "discussion-topic-ID" with your discussion topic's ID, and then press Enter.
+   For example, to define a single discussion topic, type ``"cohorted_discussions": ["discussion-topic-ID"]``, putting your discussion topic's ID inside the double quotations marks in place of the example ID.
+   Press Enter.

-   To define a set of topics, type the value of the "id" for each discussion topic on a new line, enclose it within quotation marks (``" "``), and separate the quoted "id" values with commas.
+   To define a set of topics, type the ID for each discussion topic on a new line, enclose it within quotation marks (``" "``), and separate the quoted ID values with commas.
 For example:

  .. code::